ARM-software/acle/main/acle.md

 Intrinsics are provided to prefetch data or instructions.
 The size of the data or function is ignored.
-Note that the intrinsics may be implemented as no-ops (i.e. not generate a prefetch instruction, if none is available).
-Also, even where the architecture does provide a prefetch instruction, a particular implementation may implement the instruction as a no-op (i.e. the instruction has no effect).
+Note that the intrinsics may be implemented as no-ops (that is, not generate a prefetch instruction, if none is available).
+Also, even where the architecture does provide a prefetch instruction, a particular implementation may implement the instruction as a no-op (that is, the instruction has no effect).

 ### Data prefetch